Giving to the Social Research Library

 Our local practice aligns with the national standards set out by the American Library Association in the Library Bill of Rights and their guidance on religion and intellectual freedom.

-UC Berkeley Library Cabinet
+UC Berkeley Library Leadership Team

-About the Cabinet
+About the Library Leadership Team

-Members of the Cabinet
+Members of the Library Leadership Team

 Suzanne Wones